obidea/semantika-example/README.md

 ### Step 2: Prepare the database

-[Please jump to this page and follow the installation guide to prepare the example database](https://github.com/obidea/semantika-api/tree/master/example#empdb-lite-database).
-Return to this page again when you have finished the installation and make sure the H2 server is running.
+If you haven't done this before, [please follow the sample database installation guide here](https://github.com/obidea/semantika-api/tree/master/example#empdb-lite-database) and return to this page again after you have completed the installation.
+Make sure the H2 server is running.

 ### Step 3: Get the examples

-We are going to use commands in [Git](http://git-scm.com/downloads) so make sure your system has Git already installed.
-To download the examples, we are *not* going to use `git clone` but instead we are going to use `git fetch` and add the examples immediately into Semantika distribution folder.
+To get the example code, we are going to use some commands in [Git](http://git-scm.com/downloads) so make sure your system has Git already installed.
+Now to do that we are going to do something different.
+We are *not* going to use `git clone` and getting the whole branches in this repository.
+But instead we are going to use `git fetch` to get *only* the example files and append them into Semantika distribution folder.

 The commands below have been tested using Git 1.8.x: